carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 In this lesson, we will be making use of another software called "RStudio" as a way to interact with the programming language R.  RStudio makes writing our programs more user-friendly.  **Some sort of analogy here would be grand**

-We launch RStudio by double clicking on it's icon, as we would with other software on our computers.
+We launch RStudio by double clicking on its icon, as we would with other software on our computers.
 If this is the first time you have opened it, the entire left pane will be taken up by something called the `Console` that you can see as the left hand panel in the figure below:

 ![stuff](../fig/Rstudio_blank.png)

-<font color="magenta">Do we want a screen shot of this instead of the R code?
-Or will this be enough of a "following along" type of thing that that sort of thing isn't necessary?</font>
+<font color="magenta"> **Do we want a screen shot of this instead of the R code?
+Or will this be enough of a "following along" type of thing that that sort of thing isn't necessary?
+(Dena: We do want a screen shot of a successful opening of R Studio so they have checkin points.)** </font>

 This has a prompt where commands can be entered.